 Educate your customer

 After you become comfortable with your own understanding of colored diamonds, you need to make sure you can relay this information to your client.
-You should be able to explain the difference between different color grades, and help them improve their own eye.
+You should be able to explain the difference between different color grades and help them improve their own eye.
 When they can see the difference for themselves, they will be more excited about the potential purchase.
-Further, its important to educate your client about what is available, versus their expectations or desires.
+Further, it is important to educate your client about what is available, versus their expectations or desires.
 Colored diamonds are very rare, which means there is much less selection than when shopping for a standard diamond.
 Help give them an idea of what the market is for the stone they are interested in.

 Focus on selling points